dromotherm/documentation/_posts/2020-08-28-OWMwithThemis.md

 [sign up to OWM](https://home.openweathermap.org/users/sign_up)

-You will need to choose a usename and to provide a valid email address.
+You will need to choose a username and to provide a valid email address.
 Signup process as usual : the system will send you a confirmation email to activate your account.....

 once logged in OWM, go to the `API keys` tab and copy the default key (generated during account activation